 Whole day safari: 4000

 Boat Ride: Rs.
-2000 (8 seater boat), which can be shared between the passengers.
+2000 (8 seater boat), which can be shared among the passengers.

 Major Attractions: Tiger, Wild Elephant, Panther.